BlueJays6448/FTCSimulator/README.md

 # FTCSimulator

 This is a simulator for First Tech Challenge robots created by Team 6448 (Jesuit Blue Jays).
 The FTC Simulator acts as a bridge between the Qualcomm API used by the FTC Android app and the Webots open source simulator.
+You can find more information [here](https://docs.ftcsimulator.com/about/what-is-the-ftcsimulator).

 ## Getting Started With Webots